Posted on

 • Do your research.

-Find out as much as you can about the company – start few days before the interview.
+Find out as much as you can about the company – start a few days before the interview.
 Go on their website, find out what sector they specialise in, have they recently completed any major projects?

 Does the company have a page on social media?
 If yes, have a look at posts, feedback, reviews so you can see what the company and its employees are talking about.